benlubas/molten-nvim/docs/Notebook-Setup.md

 # Notebook Setup

-There are a few different ways to use this plugin.
-This file will focus on the main way that I use
+There are many ways to use Molten, but I'd guess the most common will be to edit "notebooks" in neovim.
+When I say notebooks I mean Jupyter notebooks (`ipynb` files), as well as other formats, like simple markdown notebooks, or Quarto notebooks.

-it: To edit Jupyter Notebook Files...kind of.
+This file will go over some common setups that involve molten.
+Personally, I use quarto for my own notebooks, and jupytext (with it's plugin) when I need to quickly edit an `ipynb` file.

-I don't need to edit and share `ipynb` file very often.
-I only have to submit a homework assignment once in a while.
-So I pull down a notebook file, convert it to markdown, work on it for a week or two, and then convert it back right before submitting.
+Note that these plugins are not mutually exclusive.
+You could use none or all of them depending on your needs.

 ## Quarto